0uO/Dual-learning/README.md

 | --datasets_mono | parallel training corpus (one for source, and one for target.) |

 For replaying the paper of [Dual Learning For Machine Translation](https://arxiv.org/abs/1611.00179), you need add  --reinforce.
-For replaying the paper [Joint Training for Neural Machine Translation Models with Monolingual Data](https://arxiv.org/abs/1611.00179), you need add  --reinforce.
+For replaying the paper [Joint Training for Neural Machine Translation Models with Monolingual Data](https://arxiv.org/abs/1611.00179), you need add  --joint.

 #### RESULT